-As for product managers, it guarantees that UX adds concrete value to the product and it's not wasted effort, making clear how each UX task reflects on the GUI, which will also help the sales team deal with potential clients, presenting the value of hiring UX.
+As for product managers, it guarantees that UX design adds concrete value to the product and it's not wasted effort, making clear how each UX task reflects on the GUI, which will also help the sales team deal with potential clients, presenting the value of hiring UX designers.

-Last but not least, it also means that the developers won't have to spend time making - oftenly wrong - design decisions, and that the interfaces that designers deliver are easy to implement.
+Last but not least, it also means that the developers won't have to spend time making - often wrong - design decisions, and that the interfaces that designers deliver are easy to implement.